zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Sangkassa arrived in the city

 [APZ 192.9] (#apz192 .9) {#apz192 .9 .ref .apz} "Most of the scholarship in this world
-From the throne” is the most trimesters Brahmina, holy, garruhPresident's Promotions Dev is human from the 'bonded', the children who are bound by the Ready.
-“Work willingly I came willingly to ask questions” is I came with the benefit of the question.
+From the throne" is the most trimesters Brahmina, holy, garruhPresident's Promotions Dev is human from the 'bonded', the children who are bound by the Ready.
+"Work willingly I came willingly to ask questions" is I came with the benefit of the question.
 Question Reviewer Willing I came.
 I came with the consent of asking the question again or Question Requisition of Question Reviewer